Suya1671/astal-rs/gir-astal/fixup-todos.md

 </constant>
 ```

-- [ ] remove *_VERSION since it is not used to my knowledge and breaks generation
+- [x] remove *_VERSION since it is not used to my knowledge and breaks generation

-- [ ] Include AstalIO in Astal-4.0.gir
+- [x] Include AstalIO in Astal-4.0.gir
-- [ ] add shared-library declarations to namespaces
+- [x] add shared-library declarations to namespaces

+- [ ] fixup package names to include the version number